nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is an invalid employee ID)<br>
       Expected: Similar to previous.

+### Adding Leave for an Employee

+1. Adding leave while all employees are being shown

+   1. Prerequisites: List all employees using the `list` command.
+At least 1 employee is in the list.
+   Employee with employee ID "EID1234-5678" is in the list, and has one leave date "2023-11-11" in his LeaveList.

+   2. Test case: `addleave id/EID1234-5678 from/2023-12-04 to/2023-12-05`<br>
+   Expected: The leave dates "2023-12-04" and "2023-12-05" are added to the leave list of the employee with ID "EID1234-5678".
+   Details of the employee's leave list shown in the result display.

+   3. Test case: `addleave id/EID0000-0000 from/2023-12-04 to/2023-12-05`<br>
+   Expected: No employee leave is added (ID does not exist).
+Error details shown in the result display.

+   4. Test case: `addleave id/EID12345678 from/2023-12-04 to/2023-12-05` or `addleave id/EID1234-5678 from/2023-30-11 to/2023-30-11`<br>
+     Expected: No employee leave is added (incorrect field format).
+Error details shown in the result display.

+   5. Test case: `addleave id/ from/2023-12-04 to/2023-12-05` or `addleave id/EID1234-5678 from/ to/2023-12-05` or `addleave id/EID1234-5678 from/2023-12-04 to/`<br>
+     Expected: No employee leave is added (empty fields).
+Error details shown in the result display.

+   6. Test case: `addleave from/2023-12-04 to/2023-12-05` or `addleave id/EID1234-5678 to/2023-12-05` or `addleave id/EID1234-5678 from/2023-12-04`<br>
+     Expected: No employee leave is added (missing parameters).
+Error details shown in the result display.

+   7. Test case: `addleave id/EID1234-5678 from/2023-11-11 to/2023-11-13`<br>
+     Expected: No employee leave is added (leave date(s) already exists).
+Error details shown in the result display.

+   8. Test case: `addleave id/EID1234-5678 from/2023-12-05 to/2023-12-04`<br>
+     Expected: No employee leave is added (invalid date order).
+Error details shown in the result display.

+1. Adding leave while only some employees are being shown

+   1. Prerequisites: Filter some employees using the `find Marketing` command.
+Some employees in the list.
+     Employee with id "EID1234-5678" has leaves "2023-11-11" and "2023-11-12" and is not in displayed list.

+   2. Try the test cases in the previous section (Adding leave while all employees are being shown)
+     Expected: Same as the previous section

 ### Editing Leave for an Employee